 6.)
 Your rules exist without any logging, which could be a huge problem for critical systems and other assorted devices.

 7.)
-Any specific protocol or service that can connect between an internal network segment, which results in internal breaches and compliance violations.
+Any specific protocol or service that can connect to an internal network segment, which results in internal breaches and compliance violations.

 8.)
 Anyone on your internal network can reach your firewall via unencrypted telnet connections.
 These specific connections can be exploited by internal users or even worse, malware.